HBS-HBX/django-elastic-migrations/README.md

 ### Deployment Flow

 #### Development Time
-- Developer (in the past) has subclassed `IndexMaster`, including a link to a `elasticsearch_dsl.document.DocType` for their schema as well as a base name for the index, e.g. `course_search`.
-See installation below for more information.
+- Developer (in the past) has subclassed `django_elastic_migrations.ESSearchIndex`, associating it with a `elasticsearch_dsl.document.DocType` schema as well as a base name for the index, e.g. `course_search`.
+See *installation* section below for more information.

 - Developer (now) changes the schema of a `elasticsearch_dsl.document.DocType` associated with an `IndexMaster`, say, the `course_search` index.